selsamman/proxily/README.md

 > Note:  This project is being actively developped and as such has not yet been published on NPM.
 See the road map towards a release at the end.
 In the mean time it is subject to change.
 ## Global State Management for React

 Proxily is a library for managing state in a non-prescriptive way.
-It re-renders components as state data is changed.
-While eliminating the complexity of managing immutable state it provides many of the same benefits such as rendering components dependent on parent objects when child objects are updated.
-There is no need to annotate or describe the state shape as Proxisly will discover it as navigates through the state hierarchy.
+It re-renders components as state changes.
+While Proxily does not use immutable state it provides many of the same benefits.
+There is no need to annotate or describe the state shape as Proxily will discover it as navigates through the state hierarchy.
 Core features include:

+* Follows the same dependency pattern as immutable state in that a change to a child object constitutes a change to its parent.
 * Serialization of complex state including cyclic data and classes
 * Asynchronous semantics through redux-sagas generators and take helpers
 * Time travel (undo, redo) in applications (and soon using redux debugger plugin)